Food security: Catholic Caritas urges Nigerians to support FG on environmental protection - Realnews Magazine

 “Thus, in addition to toxic land-grabbing for economic exploitation and political conquest, ecological pressure and struggle for means of livelihood are significant contributory factors to our current national and food insecurity.”

-He, therefore called for common response to ‘Laudato Si’, through concrete actions like adopting the use of renewable energy, green investment structure, fostering ecological conversion, and a focused response to managing the climate change crises.
+He, therefore called for common response to ‘Laudato Si’, through concrete actions like adopting the use of renewable energy, green investment structure,